axelvanherle/imgConvolutionCuda-C/README.md

 The results get saved into another image.

-The application also calculates the maximum and average pooling.
+The application also calculates the maximum and minimum pooling.

 Example: